 The Table below shows the aircraft types which produce the highest average L{ASmax} noise levels.
-It can be seen that for most of these the number of aircraft noise events is very small.
+It can be seen that for most of these the number of aircraft noise events is very small, and several of them are overflights by helicopters and light aircraft.

-List of noisiest (highest average L{Asmax} value) aircraft types
+List of noisiest (highest average L{Asmax} value) aircraft types: